maturepolis/Creating_Isochrones_in_QGIS.py/README.md

 Every step is processed in PyQGIS automatically.

 ## Usage
-The script works in Python console in QGIS and needs upto QGIS version 3.
+The script works in Python console in QGIS and needs upto QGIS version 3 and python version 3.\
-The algorithm uses GRASS 7 module (Geographic Resources Analysis Support System).
+The algorithm uses GRASS 7 module (Geographic Resources Analysis Support System).\
 If GRASS is not installed in QGIS, install it in QGIS plugins.